TyMac/win10_wkstn/README.md

 ## Impetus:

-If you do a lot of Packer builds you can quickly understand the need to build out for various platforms.
-Using a VMware Workstation based build, you can nest Hyper-V and VirtualBox inside a Windows 10 development environment.
-This allows you to test and build your Packer features for with most popular Packer builders locally.
+If you develop with Packer you understand the need to build for various platforms.
+Using this VMware Workstation build, you can nest Hyper-V and VirtualBox inside Windows 10.
+This allows you to test your Packer features for the most popular Packer builders locally.

-..* Tested and built with Windows 10 Enterprise.
+* Tested and built with Windows 10 Enterprise.
 You can download a free trial from Microsoft.